MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-r-package-management.md

 ## Decentralized Management

 Another option is to [assign permissions](deployr-admin-console/deployr-admin-console-permissions-with-roles.md#viewing-editing-and-assigning-roles) for R package installation to select users.
 Then, these select users can install the packages they need directly within their code.
-When you've explicitly assigned the 'PACKAGE\_MANAGER' role to users, they are granted permissions to install R packages via `deployrUtils::deployrPackage()`.
+When you've explicitly assigned the `PACKAGE_MANAGER` role to users, they are granted permissions to install R packages via `deployrUtils::deployrPackage()`.

 ![Login](./media/deployr-admin-r-package-management/packagemgr.png)

-Also note that the 'ADMINISTRATOR' and 'POWER\_USER' roles have implicit 'PACKAGE\_MANAGER' rights, while 'BASIC\_USER' does not.
+Also note that the `ADMINISTRATOR` and `POWER_USER` roles have implicit `PACKAGE_MANAGER` rights, while `BASIC_USER` does not.
 [Read more on default roles...](deployr-admin-console/deployr-admin-console-permissions-with-roles.md#predefined-system-roles)